google/yapf/HACKING.rst

 * Commit the version bump; add tag with git tag v<VERSION_NUM>; git push --tags

-TODO: figure out a way to make tox work to make virtualenv testing easier.
+TODO: discuss how to use tox to make virtualenv testing easier.